What are the best banks in New York City? Where should you open your new account? Let’s find out.

 There are two different accounts dedicated to businesses.

 You can open either of these accounts online.
-Worth noting, they come with several benefits, such as free transactions, online statements, mobile check deposits, and customer service dedicated to small businesses.
+They come with several benefits, such as free transactions, online statements, mobile check deposits, and customer service dedicated to small businesses.

 🏆 Best Bank for New York City Students

-Santander Bank is very convenient compared to most other banks, which charge incoming and outgoing wire transfers.
+Santander Bank is convenient compared to other banks, which charge incoming and outgoing wire transfers.

 If you’re signing up for an account with Santander, opt for e-statements early on.
-They’re free, so you won’t pay $3 for every paper statement that they probably won’t ever need anyway.
+They’re free, so you won’t pay $3 for paper statements.
 It’s a lot more cost-effective to check your statements online or on the banking app.

 Santander Bank Accessibility

-In terms of location accessibility, Santander has 108 branches.
+In terms of location accessibility, Santander has 14 branches in NYC.
 It is well served all over New York, except for Brooklyn and Harlem, so if you live in one of these two neighborhoods and would like to visit a local branch, you might have some difficulties.

 The most advantaged students will be New York University (NYU) students and Columbia students.
 There are many Santander locations and ATMs close to both these universities.